sagnibak/Turbulence/README.md

 I prepared the Turbulence_Training.csv dataset myself, by recording accelerometer data from my phone while flying from New Delhi to San Francisco.
 I made quite a few recordings, but chose a three-minute-long file with a mix of all three kinds of data, and then (arguably foolishly) manually labelled the 37000+ data points as Turb, MTurb or Calm (for  turbulent, moderately turbulent, and calm weather respectively).

+## The Training Runs (Hyperparameter Optimization)
 Here, I have documented all the changes that I have made to the hyperparmeters.
-In each case, I have included only those snippet of code that I have changed, and included the accuracy and loss for each one after training.
+In each case, I have included only those snippets of code that I have changed, and included the accuracy and loss for each one after training.

-## The Training Runs (Hyperparameter Optimization)
 #### Run 1
 ```python
 epochs = 1000, batch_size = 100,